 For a full list of HIT members and collaborators, visit the who's involved page.

-Strategies to promote peer involvement in treatment (including diagnosis and management of hepatitis C, uptake of opiate substitution treatment and relapse prevention, and community alcohol detox) will be an important aspect of the HIT.
-User and peer involvement is critical and has shaped earlier research such as the Research for Patient Benefit 'Script in a Day' study, which stemmed from a series of focus groups with patients and peer support workers.
-Service users are also involved in a group looking at community treatment options for hepatitis C.
+Strategies to promote peer involvement in treatment will be an important aspect of the HIT.
+User and peer involvement is critical and has shaped earlier research as the Research for Patient Benefit 'Script in a Day' study, which stemmed from a series of focus groups with patients and peer support workers.
+Service users have also been involved in a group looking at community treatment options for hepatitis C, as well as successful CLAHRC West projects.

 To find out more, please contact: